 - Example 2: The father has a good job and a steady income, but a credible witness testifies that he has stricken the child on a couple of occasions.
 Another witness claims that the father becomes belligerent when he drinks – which is often – and that he has a gambling problem.
 The mother doesn’t work, but her parents frequently pick the children up from school, pay for their school supplies and provide them with hot meals.
 The judge likely would rule that the mother has a better support system, and that the children would be better off in her care.

-Child Custody cases usually are extremely sensitive.
+Custody cases usually are extremely sensitive.
 Therefore, it is typically within both parties’ favor to hire legal counsel to help them properly follow the necessary procedure while navigating though such an emotional and stressful event.
 Spouses who are also filing for marriage dissolution usually retain their divorce lawyer represent them in child custody proceedings.
-Along with determining each parent’s set of rights and responsibilities, Florida courts also ensure that both parents attend a mandatory parenting course prior to entering final dissolution of the marriage.
-Having an experienced child custody attorney by your side will ensure that you complete the correct class that is mandated by Coral Springs or Parkland courts.
+Along with determining each parent’s set of rights and responsibilities, Florida courts also ensure that both parents attend a mandatory parenting course prior to entering final dissolution.
+Having an experienced family law attorney by your side will ensure that you complete the correct class that is mandated by Coral Springs or Parkland courts.

 Are there Other Determining Factors?